MartyDracco/Programming-in-Python/calculations_square_and_age.md

 if age >= 150:
     print"What planet are you from?" elif age >= 18:
-    print"Can we offer a wine or a beer or other alcoholic drink?" elif age >= 1:
+    print"Can we offer wine or beer or other alcoholic drink?" elif age >= 1:
-    print"May I offer you a milk, a tea or hot chocolate?" elif age >= 0:
+    print"May I offer you milk, tea or hot chocolate?" elif age >= 0:
     print"Unfortunately, baby food is out of stock"
 else: